tempe-techie/blog/content/posts/the-age-of-automated-autocracies.md

 ### In the age of automation, things have changed

-Autocrats can now use cameras and listening devices to monitor citizens, and this monitoring can be done by AI, which reduces the need for human labor and brings results faster.
+Autocrats can now use cameras and listening devices to monitor citizens, and this monitoring can be done by AI, which reduces the need for human labor and brings results faster[^1].

 Furthermore, since most payments are now done digitally, it is easier for autocrats to freeze the assets of dissidents and subdue them to stop resistance.
 If someone has financial troubles, they are more focused on finding food rather than resisting the government.